chrismblinn/eSearch/README.md

 ## Version Updates

+Version 3.1.8 - 2/5/2013
+* Fixed Localization issue with export2csvoptionlabel and export2txtoptionlabel
+* Added autosubmit to expression values to allow control over whether a dropdown list automatically fires the search upon selection and textbox when the enter key is pressed.
+The default is true if this attribute is not used.

 Version 3.1.6 - 1/25/2013
 * Fixed major bug introduced in 3.1.5 with adding and removing form selections
 * Fixed bug, when clicking on a popup the datagrid opens.